UkoeHB/bevy_replicon_attributes/README.md

 For convenience we have a [`vis!()`](bevy_replicon_attributes::visibility) macro which produces new [`Visibility`](bevy_replicon_attributes::VisibilityCondition) components (simple wrappers around [`VisibilityConditions`](bevy_replicon_attributes::VisibilityCondition)).

 Here is a low-level example how it works.
-In practice you only need to add attributes to clients and add [`Visibility`](bevy_replicon_attributes::VisibilityCondition) components to entities.
+In practice you only need to add [`VisibilityAttributes`](bevy_replicon_attributes::VisibilityAttribute) to clients and [`Visibility`](bevy_replicon_attributes::VisibilityCondition) components to entities.
 This crate will take care of translating that information into entity visibility within `bevy_replicon`.

 ```rust
 use bevy::prelude::*;